New campus - opened in September 2017

 - A large conference/exhibition room for teaching, guest lectures and practical sessions.

-- A dedicated learning resource centre (LRC), giving students access to all of the resources they need for their degree and Norland Diploma studies.
+- A dedicated library, giving students access to all of the resources they need for their degree and Norland Diploma studies.

 - A large simulated nursery area with direct access to the garden, enabling students to learn all of the practical skills required to care for children using the latest equipment, as well as learning the traditional skills that are associated with Norland.